microsoft/terminal/doc/specs/Proto extensions-spec.md

 }
 ```

+An example of a full json file with these fields filled out is shown at the end of this section.

 #### Modifications to existing profiles

 The main thing to note for modification of existing profiles is that this will only be used for modifying the